bgeorgios/XSEAr/R/Documentation.md

 ***quanticTest.R***

 Function to implement a (non)stationarity test for a time series based on quantics, as described in Busetti and Harvey (2010).
 The function returns a boolean (TRUE/FALSE) with TRUE meaning that the time series is stationary.

-Note that the test is designed for uncorrelated data.
+Note: *that the test is designed for uncorrelated data.*

 ***Boston-surge.csv***